-Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision
+Whole school approaches The universal offer to all children and YP ' ' ' ' Specialist, individualised support and provision

 All staff receive regular safeguarding training and procedures and policies followed.

 There is a Positive learning environment with excellent staff role models.

 PSHE lessons Focus on developing confidence and self-esteem.